Conservation close up wallpaper

 The Original Wallpaper

-Evidence of historic decorating schemes were found in the fitted cupboard in the corner of this room.
+Evidence of historic decorating schemes were found in the fitted cupboard in the corner of the back bedroom.
 This led to the commissioning of architectural research in 2005, to investigate further throughout the house.
-Elements of the decorating scheme that was contemporary with the Lawrence family living in this property were established, enabling an accurate reproduction of the wallpaper and of the pale green paint in this room to take place.
-Paint schemes on other areas of woodwork in the house were found, and original traces of the oak wood-graining effect that you will see throughout the house were found.
+Elements of the decorating scheme that was contemporary with the Lawrence family living in this property were established, enabling an accurate reproduction of the wallpaper and of the pale green paint in the back bedroom to take place.
+Paint schemes on other areas of woodwork in the house were found, and original traces of the oak wood-graining effect that can be seen throughout the house were found.

 Inside of cupboard showing patch of old wallpaper.